Rosemary King: Storylines

 It become apparent Rosemary's financial situation is dire due to constantly funding Grayson's appetites.
 She finally cuts him off, prompting more tension in an already fraught relationship between her and Perdita.
-Carl's girlfriend Chas Dingle (Lucy Pargeter) can see that Tom and Rosemary were happy together and once Rosemary's motives were exposed, she convinced Carl and his brothers to leave her alone.
+Carl's girlfriend, Chas Dingle (Lucy Pargeter), can see that Tom and Rosemary were happy together and once Rosemary's motives were exposed, she convinced Carl and his brothers to leave her alone.
 Chas' sympathy quickly evaporates when Rosemary and Tom begin interfering in her and Carl's relationship and is further alienated when Rosemary agrees with Tom's opinion of Chas not being good enough for Carl.
-Rosemary moves into Home Farm and continues bumps heads with Chas and Tom's secretary, Edna Birch (Shirley Stelfox).
+Rosemary moves into Home Farm and continues to bump heads with Chas and Tom's secretary, Edna Birch (Shirley Stelfox).
 Tom proposes and Rosemary accepts and they are married on Christmas Day by Bishop George Postlethwaite in the village church and a lavish reception is held at Home Farm.
-Tom gives Rosemary the estate as a wedding present, to the disgust of his sons and she delighted.
-Rosemary's jubilation soon turns to disappoint when Tom tells her that he wants her to leave it to Carl in her will as opposed to Grayson.
+Tom gives Rosemary the estate as a wedding present, much to the disgust of his sons and she was delighted.
+Rosemary's jubilation soon turns to disappointment when Tom tells her that he wants her to leave it to Carl in her will as opposed to Grayson.
 Tom is killed later that evening after being bludgeoned then thrown through a window, to the horror of their guests.

 Following Tom's death, there are numerous suspects for his murder including Rosemary, Grayson and the King brothers.
-Jimmy and Matthew are suspicious and want her out of Home farm.
+Jimmy and Matthew are suspicious and want her out of Home Farm.
 Things are not helped when Tom's close friend, Charles Vaughan (Richard Cole) visits frequently and is a little too keen to comfort Rosemary.
 Matthew reports Charles' constant visits to Grace Barraclough (Glynis Barber), the DCI in charge of the investigation, giving her no choice but to pass it on to her bosses.
-When Rosemary returns after a period of leave, she finds the brothers have planned Tom's funeral without so she takes the body.
+When Rosemary returns after a period of leave, she finds the brothers have planned Tom's funeral without her input and takes Tom’s body.
 She is ignored at the funeral by them and they are angered to learn that Home Farm is bequeathed to them under the condition they give Rosemary a home for as long as she wants.
-Further shocks are in store when it is revealed tom has an illegitimate teenage daughter; Scarlett Nicholls (Kelsey-Beth Crossley).
+Further shocks are in store when it is revealed that Tom has an illegitimate teenage daughter; Scarlett Nicholls (Kelsey-Beth Crossley).
 Rosemary then aligns with Scarlett's mother Carrie (Linda Lusardi).
-Rosemary is later questioned about the death of her previous husband, Ray, the father of Grayson and Alasdair 25 years earlier.
+Rosemary is later questioned about the death of her previous husband, Ray, the father of Grayson and Alasdair 25 years earlier in 1982.
 Rosemary discloses to Zak Dingle (Steve Halliwell) that Ray had shot himself because she "made his life hell".